olebole/irafdoc/doc/astutil.asttimes.rst

   and local mean sidereal time at the specified observatory are computed and printed for the given dates and times.
 To compute parameters for a location not specified in the observatory database use the observatory name
-  <tt>"obspars"</tt> which will use the values defined by the parameters
+  <span style="font-family: monospace;">"obspars"</span> which will use the values defined by the parameters
   <i>observatory.longitude</i> and <i>observatory.timezone</i>.
 The input
   dates and times may be taken from files containing the year, month (as an integer between 1 and 12), day, and local time (sexagesimal notation is